ring0-c0d3-br34k3r/APTX4869/README.md

 - **Reboot-Resistant**: The rootkit remains active and invisible until a complete system reboot is performed.

+## **Log File Support (Issue: Debug Printing)**
+- One of the challenges encountered during development was reliable debug printing in the kernel.
+Debug print outputs (`DbgPrint`) sometimes fail or don't display correctly in certain environments.
+To solve this, the rootkit implements a log file system that captures key events and errors during operation.

+- **Persistent Log File**: Events are logged to a file on the disk, which serves as a reliable way to debug and monitor the driver’s activities.

+- **Issue with Debug Printing**: In kernel debugging, there are known limitations with `DbgPrint` and its output visibility, especially when dealing with kernel-mode drivers.
+In response, a logging mechanism was developed that writes logs directly to a file, bypassing the inconsistent debug print behavior.

 - *More advanced techniques to be integrated soon.*

 ### Final Point